pagopa/subdomain-takeover-monitoring/README.md

 ```

 ## Components and Infrastructure

-The current implementation focuses on Azure resources:
+The **subdomain takeover monitoring** solution involves continuous monitoring of DNS records and identification of potential vulnerabilities in subdomains associated with Azure and AWS resources.

+### Subdomain Takeover Monitoring - Azure implementation
-Here there is the logic flow of the implementation:
+Here there is the logic implementation of the tool which focuses on Azure resources:

 ![logicflow](./assets/img/logic-flow.png)

-The **subdomain takeover monitoring** solution involves continuous monitoring of DNS records and identification of potential vulnerabilities in subdomains associated with Azure resources.

-_NOTE: The AWS part is planned but not yet implemented._
+### Subdomain Takeover Monitoring - AWS implementation
+Here there is the logic implementation of the tool which focuses on AWS resources: